Looking for Sonos Music Systems?Start shopping

 If an uncluttered, functional presentation is more important to you, go with Spotify.
 It shines when you’re organizing and searching your way through the desktop or tablet mode.
 While I didn’t touch on it earlier, I’m intrigued by some of their original content such as their “Behind the Music”-style oral history series Spotify Landmark.
 The Spotify Connect feature is also a real winner.

 On the other hand, if you are more impressed with style and aesthetics, then Beats is the better choice.
 Just be warned that the window dressing really only works well on your phone.
 However, in my opinion, the expert-culled playlists were a step above those found on Spotify.
 Also, at the risk of sounding corny, I did get an intangible, harmonious feeling with Beats.
-It was cool seeing a phone app understanding my musical tastes, and complimenting my daily routine with great tunes.
+It was cool seeing a phone app understanding my musical tastes, and complementing my daily routine with great tunes.

 Quite honestly, neither of these services would be a bad choice.
 We found them neck and neck in terms of sound quality, music selection, and price.
 Both have their own quirks that you’ll either find a deal breaker or be willing to live with.
 Your decision between the two chiefly depends on which features you’d like or need and which ones you don’t really care about.